shareish/shareish/README.md

 git clone https://github.com/shareish/shareish.git
 ```

-Then edit settings (you should change e.g. the default email address used to send e-mails for account creation, notifications, ...):
+Then edit settings:
-1. Set `DEV=True` in `backend/mapsite/settings.py`.
+1. Set `DEV=True` in `backend/mapsite/settings.py` to activate the DEVelopment mode.
+2. Edit the **SECRET_KEY** (see `backend/mapsite/settings.py` with instructions how to generate a secret key).
+3. Edit the **E-mail settings** in `backend/mapsite/settings.py` that are used by the backend to send e-mails for account creation and notifications by editing the following variables: **EMAIL_HOST, EMAIL_PORT, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD**.
-2. Be sure the `frontend/node_modules` does not exist (only first time, or when you have strange issues with `npm`).
+4. Be sure the `frontend/node_modules` does not exist (only first time, or when you have strange issues with `npm`).
-3. To build backend and frontend dev images:
+5. To build backend and frontend dev images:
 ```
 docker compose -f docker-compose.dev.yaml build
 ```